norberello/handwashing-discovery-using-R/README.md

 #2.
 Visualizing the monthly data from Clinic 1 (monthly_deaths.csv), I can see the effect of making handwashing
 obligatory in reducing the proportion of deaths.

 #3.
-A t-test shows that the doctors didn't wash their hands increased the proportion of deaths by between 6.7 and 10
+The t-test shows that the doctors didn't wash their hands increased the proportion of deaths by between 6.7 and 10
 percentage points, according to a 95% confidence interval.
 The test is statisitcally significant at 95% confidence level.